yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-from-hibernate-to-space.markdown

 # The DAO Implementation
-The DAO implementation should be modified to use the [GigaSpace interface|XAP91:The GigaSpace Interface] to access the data grid instead of using the `HibernateTemplate` that is accessing the database.
+The DAO implementation should be modified to use the depanlinkGigaSpace interfacetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/The+GigaSpace+Interfacebelakanglink to access the data grid instead of using the `HibernateTemplate` that is accessing the database.
 The `GigaSpace` interface simialr methods to the `HibernateTemplate` to write and [Query|XAP91:SQLQuery] for objects.

 {% inittab DAOImplemenation|top %}